ananyagoel77/ethereum_intermidate_course/README.md

 1. Initially, I utilized the deposit function by entering the amount to deposit and then clicking on the transact button.
 After a successful transaction, I checked my account balance using the getbalance function.
 2. Next, I employed the withdraw function by specifying the amount to deduct from the account and then clicking on the transact button.
 Following a successful transaction, I verified my account balance using the getbalance function.
 3. Lastly, I made use of the transfer function to send a specific amount to another account by providing the account address and clicking on the transact button.
 After a successful transaction, I checked my account balance using the getbalance function.

+ **License**

+ This contract is licensed under the MIT License.
+SPDX-License-Identifier: MIT.